bueler/mg-glaciers/py/README.md

 All of these are solved with a from-scratch implementation of the piecewise-linear (P1) finite element method.

+See [partI/README.md](partI/README.md) for more details.

 ## partII/

-UNDER CONSTRUCTION

 These programs solve the steady and implicit time-stepping geometry-evolution for glaciers using Stokes dynamics.
-These programs use the [Firedrake](https://www.firedrakeproject.org/) library, but we continue to default to P1 elements.
+These programs use the [Firedrake](https://www.firedrakeproject.org/) library.

+See [partII/README.md](partII/README.md) for more details.